Siphon880gh/purposely-vulnerable-code/README.md

 ## Purpose
 - Test AI-powered IDE tools' ability to detect security vulnerabilities against PHP codebase.
 You can prompt the Agent to `What are the vulnerabilities in my code`.
-- Evaluate security scanners' effectiveness in identifying common security issues
+- Evaluate security scanners' effectiveness in identifying common security issues.
-- Provide a controlled environment for security testing
+- Provide a controlled environment for security testing.
-- Serve as a reference for understanding common security vulnerabilities
+- Serve as a reference for understanding common security vulnerabilities.
-- Continuously expand with new vulnerabilities and security test cases over time
+- Continuously expand with new vulnerabilities and security test cases over time.
-- Demonstrate how sensitive environment variables can be exposed through `.env` files in version control (intentionally included to test security scanners)
+- Demonstrate how sensitive environment variables such as in `.env` files can be exposed.

 ## Author
 Created by Weng Fei Fung